Menu

 • I went gluten-free, which is probably the most commonly cited intervention to help control Hashimoto’s.
 One study suggested that a gluten-free diet may bring clinical benefits to women with autoimmune thyroid disease.
 [4]

 • With a history of disordered eating habits and obsessing over my weight, I finally stopped yo-yo dieting and calorie counting (I deleted all the apps and trackers that drive you mad with logging everything) and instead focused on feeding myself nutritious, wholesome food instead.
 I feel that more people need to go back to just eating healthily and moving when they can and listening to their body.
 We’re in an age of over-tracking absolutely everything.
-This helped to balance my blood sugar and improve my high cortisol levels.
+This helped to balance my blood sugar and improve my high cortisol adrenal dysfunction.

 • I also stopped over-exercising and forcing my body to do gym work-outs and cardio that were limiting its ability to heal.
 Everyone is different but you must listen to your own body, and for me, cardio was making me feel worse.